The Ranbir Kapoor Interview! 'One Must Have A Life Beyond Films', Says The Young Star

 'With Me, Samaira Is A Bit Shy'

-Q. Your sister Ridhima often posts some adorable videos about your niece Samaira...
+Q. Your sister Ridhima often posts some adorable videos featuring your niece Samaira...

 A. Samaira is very young.
 She hasn't experienced a lot of films.
 She has seen my songs on YouTube and stuff.
 You know she's in such a phase right now where I am also trying to connect with her.
 With me, she's a bit shy.
 But I hope I can build a very healthy relationship with her.
 I feel that's a very new dynamic in my life, to have a niece.
 She's my own blood.
 So, I am looking forward to build a very strong relationship with her.